wiredtiger/wiredtiger/test/cppsuite/README.md

 | Run      | Checks runtime metrics and fails the test if one is found outside the range defined in the configuration file. |
 | Finish   | Checks post run metrics and fails the test if one is found outside the range defined in the configuration file.
 Exports any required metrics to a JSON file if the test is successful. |

-All the components and their implementation can be found in the [component](https://github.com/wiredtiger/wiredtiger/tree/develop/test/cppsuite/src/component) folder.
+The components and their implementation can be found in the [component](https://github.com/wiredtiger/wiredtiger/tree/develop/test/cppsuite/src/component) folder.

 # Test configuration file
 A test configuration is a text file that is associated with a test and defines the workload.
 The test configuration file contains top-level settings such as the test duration or cache size and component level settings that define their behavior.
 The format is the following: